Complaints about the Commerce Commission

 If you are dissatisfied with the Commission’s response

 If you are dissatisfied with the response you receive to any complaint, you can ask us to reconsider.
-Please correspond with the person who communicated to you the Commission’s response.
+Please contact the person who sent you our response.

 You also have the right to raise your concerns with the New Zealand Ombudsman: